kisielk/errcheck/README.md

 The `-ignoretests` flag disables checking of `_test.go` files.
 It takes no arguments.

-## Cgo

-Currently errcheck is unable to check packages that import "C" due to limitations in the importer when used with versions earlier than Go 1.11.

-However, you can use errcheck on packages that depend on those which use cgo.
-In order for this to work you need to go install the cgo dependencies before running errcheck on the dependent packages.

-See https://github.com/kisielk/errcheck/issues/16 for more details.

 ## Exit Codes

 errcheck returns 1 if any problems were found in the checked files.